 The most overlooked way to build up your savings account is by simply putting money in the account.
 Quite often the simplest solution to a difficult problem is best and that’s the case here.

 It’s easy to forget to put money in your savings account.
-Automating your savings solves the problem.
-Many banks allow you to automate savings on any time frame you’d like: weekly, bi-weekly, monthly, etc.
+Automating your savings with accounts like Axos Bank’s High Yield Savings Account solves the problem.
+Many banks allow you to open accounts that help you automate savings on any time frame you’d like: weekly, bi-weekly, monthly, etc.

 The idea behind this tactic is to pay yourself first.
 Instead of giving into temptation to spend money, or remembering to add it to your account, automating your savings lets you save money without any effort – which is the best way to grow your wealth.